Background pattern

 Consult your doctor or pharmacist before starting to take this medication.

-Special care should be taken toavoid decreased sodium levels in the blood in the following cases:
+Special care should be taken to avoid decreased sodium levelsin the following cases:

-• Imbalance of water and electrolyte content.
+• Imbalance in water and mineral salt content.

 Use of other medications and Wetirin

-Caution should be exercised if you are being treated with loperamide (a medication used to treat diarrhea) as it may increase the risk of water retention and decreased sodium levels in the blood.
+Caution should be exercised if you are being treated with loperamide (a medication used to treat diarrhea), as it may increase the risk of water retention and decreased sodium levels in the blood.

 Use of Wetirin with food and beverages